miseenplace/vdirsyncer-rs/davcli/README.md

 # Credentials

-The password will be prompted interactively.
-It may simply be piped:

-    echo "mypassword" | davcli discover https://example.com john

-Passwords can also be provided as the environment variable `DAVCLI_PASSWORD`.
+Passwords must be provided as the environment variable `DAVCLI_PASSWORD`.

 # Limitations